Rectification/Mitigation Insurance for Carriers

 Clearly identify what types of costs are not reimbursable, communicate that up front (pre-submission) to the Insured, develop a process for screening out those costs as the submission review is conducted, and clearly communicate those segregated costs back to the insured.

 Communicate as early as possible with your Insured in the rectification effort, asking lots of questions around what needs to be corrected, why, and who is required to complete those efforts.
-Require the Insured to develop and show a defined work plan or Rectification approach before work is commenced, as often as possible.
+Require the Insured to develop and show a defined work plan or rectification/mitigation approach before work is commenced, as often as possible.
 This can be challenging for a contractor that is in a reactionary or recovery kind of mindset.
 But having a defined scope, even if it includes assumptions for unknowns, allows a finer point to be used in defining the costs for that scope.